Statutory Adoption Pay - qualifying rules and entitlement

 Your employee must provide documentary evidence to prove that they're adopting a child.
 This has to be through an adoption agency at least 28 days before the start of payment.
 It can be a matching certificate or a letter and must show:

-• The date the employee was told by the adoption agency that they had matched with a child.
+• The date the adoption agency told the employee that they had matched with a child

 Length of employment

-The employee must be continuously employed by you for the 26 weeks up to and continuing into the matching week.
-The matching week is the week in which the employee is told by the adoption agency that they have matched with a child.
+The employee must work for you continuously for 26 weeks up to and into the matching week.
+The matching week is the week in which the employee is informed that they’ve matched with a child.

 The employee's earnings

-The employee's average weekly earnings in the eight weeks before the matching week must be at or above the current national insurance (NI) Lower Earnings Limit (LEL).
+The employee's average weekly earnings in the eight weeks before the matching week.
+This must be at or above the current National Insurance Lower Earnings Limit (LEL).

 SAP start date